 For example, a control transformer can use two of the three legs of a 480V AC power source to step the voltage down to 120V AC.
 Control transformers maintain a constant power from input to output.
 This means when the voltage in this example steps down by a factor of four, the current at the new voltage increases by a factor of four.

 A control transformer differs from a power transformer.
 It is specifically designed for sole use with the control circuit and does not supply power to larger devices such as motors and actuators.
 When specifying a control transformer, the input AC, output AC, output current (Amps), and power rating (Watts) must be known and sized for the entire control system.
-Engineers at AIC can help you calculate your power supply needs.
+Engineers at Applied Industrial Controls, Inc. can help you calculate your power supply needs.

 Why Should I Use a UPS?